What to do with inheritance money?

 Once you’ve paid off these debts, you’re in a better shape to save.
 You could even start building a ‘rainy day’ or emergency fund to protect you even more.

-Pay off the mortgage first or the other debts?
+Pay off the mortgage or the other debts?

-It’s tempting to use your inheritance to pay off your mortgage first.
-But you may find that you’re then struggling to pay off your other debts
+It’s tempting to use your inheritance to pay off your mortgage.
+But you might find that means you’re left struggling to pay off your other debts

 The higher interest rate on credit cards and personal loans makes these debts more expensive in the long run.
-In comparison, mortgage interest rates are typically, for example, less than half the APR of a typical credit card.
+In comparison, mortgage interest rates are usually less than half the APR of a credit card.

 Invest it or save?

 You could put your inheritance into an easy access savings account.

 This is a good idea, especially if you think you might need it in the near future.

 You should shop around to find a savings account that best suits you.